collocations.org

 emerge into

-The prisoners emerged, blinking, into daylight.
+The prisoners emerged blinking into the daylight.

-DAYLIGHT + VERB
+daylight + VERB

-filter through sth, flood in, penetrate sth
+filter through sth, flood in, penetrate (sth)

-A little daylight was filtering through the curtains. | He drew back the curtains and the daylight flooded in. | The daylight penetrated to the far corners of the room.
+He drew back the curtains and the daylight flooded in.

-Towards 6 a.m. daylight broke.
+Around 6 a.m. daylight broke.

 fade